NASA-IMPACT/admg-backend/api_app/api_documentation.md

 ## Full Table Query
 As mentioned above, the most basic query returns the full data from a table.
 For example `https://admg.nasa-impact.net/api/campaign/` will return a list of all published campaign items in the database.

 Below is a contrived example of the results from a `/campaign/` query, with ... indicating the continuation of additional metadata and additional campaigns.
+Here you can see abbreviated metadata for two campaigns, OLYMPEX and ACES.

 ```
 {
     "success": True,
     "message": ",
     "data": [
-        {
-            "uuid": "30ba471c-0844-447a-91fd-b63a2f42b715",
-            "short_name": "ACES",
-            "long_name": "Altus Cumulus Electrification Study",
-            "start_date": "2002-08-02"
-            "partner_orgs": [],
-            ...
-        },
         {
             "uuid": "2552174b-213c-4bfc-b36a-632fb16c5ec2",
             "short_name": "OLYMPEX",